 I have a Tasting Package ticket.
 What does that get me?

-This is a one-day, general admission ticket to Devour Culinary Classic that includes all the food and drink samples you can see.
-You get access to the Hensley/Quench Beverage Garden and wine sales area, access to chef demos, a commemorative passport, a reusable wine glass (i.e. cool souvenir) and yolk, and a Lyft discount code.
+This is a one-day, general admission ticket to Devour Culinary Classic that includes all the food and drink samples.
+You get access to the Hensley/Quench Beverage Garden and wine sales area, access to chef demos, a commemorative passport, a reusable wine glass (i.e. cool souvenir) and yoke, and a Lyft discount code.

 I have a VIP Package ticket.
 What does that get me?

 Everything from the Tasting Package ticket (above), plus early admission (10 a.m.) and a reserved parking spot.
-You'll also get access to the 2019 Devour VIP Dorrance Hall Lounge, Foodie Garden, all participating chef and purveyor menu tastings, and all featured culinary demos and education sessions.
-Leave with a commemorative VIP canvas swag bag and two tickets for a return attendance to Desert Botanical Garden’s "Electric Desert."
+You'll also get access to the 2020 Devour VIP Dorrance Hall Lounge, all participating chef and purveyor menu tastings, and all featured culinary demos and education sessions.
+Plus, you leave with two tickets for a return visit to Desert Botanical Garden.